-- Allergic reactions (including inflammation of blood vessels, often with skin rash) which may develop into serious reactions with difficulty in breathing, fall in blood pressure and sometimes progressing to shock - Abnormal liver function including yellowing of the skin and eyes (jaundice), problems with the bile flow (cholestasis), inflammation of the liver (hepatitis) or liver failure - Allergy (hypersensitivity) of the skin such as itching, rash, hives and increased sensitivity to sun.
-Some mild allergic reactions may develop into serious reactions. - Severe hypoglycaemia including loss of consciousness, seizures or coma
+Like all medicines, this medicine can cause side effects, although not everybody gets which may develop into scrous reactions with diricting in oreating, fail in block ressure and sometimes progressing to shock.
+Abnormal liver function including yellowing of the skin and eyes (jaundice), problems with the bile flow (cholestasis), inflammation of the liver (hepatitis) or liver failure.
+Allergy (hypersensitivity) of the skin such as itching, rash, hives and increased sensitivity to sun.
+Some mild allergic reactions may develop into serious reactions.
+Severe hypoglycaemia including loss of consciousness, seizures or coma.